Jerry’s wife had filed for divorce. She was willing to mediate the legal issues but made it clear she had no interest in reconciliation.

 – Ken Sande

-- Think of a time when someone had what you thought was an unfairly critical view of your past behavior.
+- Think of a time when someone seemed to have an unfairly critical view of your past behavior.
 How did you respond?
 What was the result?

 - Why is it so hard for us to resist the temptation to justify and vindicate ourselves when we believe others have an excessively critical view of our character or behavior?